Mexican Mangonada Recipe (Chamoyada)

 So what is chamoy sauce?

-Chamoy is a bright orange-red sauce made with pureed dried fruit, water, sugar, chile, and vinegar.
+Chamoy is a bright orange-red sauce made with pureed dried fruit, water, sugar, chili peppers, and vinegar.
+It can be made with different fruits (usually stone fruit) and some homemade chamoy sauce recipe even include jamaica flowers.

-It’s a hugely popular condiment for countless Mexican snacks.
+It’s a hugely popular Mexican condiment used on countless Mexican snacks.
 You can find it in Mexican foods stores, Amazon carries or you can make your own chamoy at home too.

 Mexican Recipes Using Chamoy Sauce and Tajin